KCSIE/VectorDB/docs/benchmark.md

 # Benchmark
-The benchmark is conducted on a machine with an Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz and 32GB RAM.
-It only test the performance of the HNSW index and not include the HTTP server or the whole service.
+The benchmark is conducted on a machine with an 8Cores AMD EPYC 7B13 (runtime.NumCPU() = 16 without dividing by 2) and 16GB RAM on Gitpod.
+It only tests the performance of the HNSW index and does not include the HTTP server or the whole service.
 The Benchmark is conducted following [ANN-Benchmarks](https://github.com/erikbern/ann-benchmarks).

 ## Dataset